-On October 26, 1941, the Germans established a ghetto.
-All the Jews had to move into the school building.
-The Jews were not fed, so they had to cope on their own.
+On October 26th 1941, the Germans established a ghetto.
+All Jews had to move into the school building.
+They were not fed, so they had to find a way to survive on their own.
 They were also regularly humiliated by local policemen.

-On December 27, 1941, the top policemen from Gomel came to the school in vehicles.
+On December 27th 1941, high ranking policemen from Gomel came to the school.
 The police separated the men from the women.
 The Jews were searched and all their belongings, including their clothing, were confiscated.
-The men were gathered in a room in which the windows were closed in an attempt to suffocate them.
+The men were gathered in a room, the windows were shut up in an attempt to suffocate them.

-On December 28, 1941, the policemen lined up the Jews in a column and led them to an antitank ditch between the city and the village of Krasnyi Kurgan behind the Machine Tractor Station (MTS).
-The Jews had to undress.
-The men were shot at first and they had to lie face-down in the pit.
-The Jews were shot by the Germans, in groups, with a single shot in the head.
-The next victims were shot on top of the bodies of the first group.
+On December 28th 1941, the policemen lined up the Jews in a column and led them to an anti-tank ditch between the town and the village of Krasnyi Kurgan behind the Machine Tractor Station (MTS).
+The Jews were forced to undress.
+The men were shot at first, after being forced to lie face-down in the pit.
+They were shot by the Germans, in groups, with a single shot to the head.
+The following victims were shot lying down on top of the bodies of the first group.

-Then, the women, elderly people, and children were shot.
-On that day, 483 people were murdered.
-The bodies inside the pit were covered with snow.
+The women, the elderly, and children were shot next.
+That day, 483 people were murdered.
+The bodies in the pit were covered with snow.
 In the spring, local villagers covered them with soil.

-After the extermination of the Jews, the Jews’ personal belongings were sold in a store in the city.
+After the extermination of the Jews, the Jews’ personal belongings were sold in a store in the town.

 Do you have additional information regarding a village that you would like to share with Yahad ?